L

 And to be honest, nothing beats a professional.

 Not in theory.
 In practice.
+Because the difference is simple.

 If something goes wrong with a company, you know where to go.